Nemorrow/nemorrow.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student at [the University of Sydney](https://www.sydney.edu.au/) (USYD), under the supervision of Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).
-Before that, I received B.Eng in Automation from [Beihang University](https://ev.buaa.edu.cn/) and M.Phil in Computer Science from USYD in 2019 and 2022, respectively.
+I am currently a Ph.D. student at [the School of Computer Science, The University of Sydney](https://www.sydney.edu.au/engineering/schools/school-of-computer-science.html) (USYD), under the supervision of Prof. [Dacheng Tao](https://www.sydney.edu.au/engineering/about/our-people/academic-staff/dacheng-tao.html).
+Before that, I received BEng from [SASEE, Beihang University](https://asee.buaa.edu.cn/) and MPhil in Computer Science from USYD in 2019 and 2022, respectively.
 My research interests include data-centric AI and knowledge extraction of large scale datasets.